 M.A.
-Courses | Spring 2020
+Courses | Fall 2020

-M. Craig | Tuesday 1:00-4:00 | Brooklyn Commons
+A. O’Byrne | Tuesday 1:00-4:00 | Brooklyn Commons

 Our seminar investigates the pedagogical aspects of art and artistic practice through a close reading of John Dewey’s Art as Experience and related writings in conjunction with readings by relevant scholars and artists working at the intersection of art and education.
 We will discuss contemporary practice, performance, political art, the relationship between artist and spectator, early childhood educational theory, role-playing and repetition, and museum and curatorial practices.
 Throughout the semester we will consider the role of the artist in the social/political life of a community and the role of art in formal and informal educational settings.
 In addition to Dewey, authors include Aristotle, James, Danto, bell hooks, and Gadamer.
 This seminar includes collaborative projects and site visits to galleries and museums.